chikorita157/WordpressLovesSpam/readme.md

 The data on Like Spammers is publicly available [here](https://github.com/chikorita157/WordpressLovesSpam/blob/main/wordpress-spamlikes-data.csv)

+If your name appears on this list, it is not removable.
+If you don't want your name put on this list, do not spam like.

 # Of course, WordPress Isn't Doing a Single Thing About It, Even If Spam Likes are Against Acceptable Use Policy.
 Wordpress.com and Automattic has refused to do a single thing about the SPAM like issue.
 There are several threads regarding this issue: